Homemade Toothpaste Recipe

 Mix equal parts of coconut oil solids with baking soda and a few drops of peppermint or another essential oil.
 Store in a small jar or dish that can manage any melting of the oil on a hot day.
 There is no need to refrigerate.

 Just FYI these are some of the Corporate America purchases of trusted healthy brands.
-It would seem unwise to buy without investigation, as these manufacturers are responsible for much of the poisoning of America and the globe today.
+It would seem unwise to buy without investigation, as these manufacturers are responsible for much of the poisoning of humanity.

 Burt’s Bees is now owned by Clorex